 Tackling Florida’s Coastal Paddling Trail

 I pushed off at Bayport with a small group of outdoor writers.
-The day prior we had floated down the Weeki Wachee River, but this morning, all but our small group rolled out of bed for this early adventure.
-I heeded the warnings from the day before about watching the tides and weather, and dutifully checked the tide times for Bayport.
-I heard stories about paddlers getting stuck in the mud on the Redfish Bayou side trail during low tide.
+The day prior we had floated down the Weeki Wachee River.
+This morning, all but a handful of us rolled out of bed for our early adventure.
+I had heard stories about paddlers getting stuck in the mud on the Redfish Bayou side trail during low tide.
+I heeded the warnings and dutifully checked the tide times for Bayport.
 I checked the NOAA weather map too- as a friend of mine told me she once had to turn back because it was too windy.
 But it promised to be a beautiful day.

 Two of the more experienced paddlers raced ahead.
 I confess, I tried to keep up with them, but found myself alone in the wide open waters between the mouth of the Weeki Wachee River and the Gulf of Mexico.
 I have a fear of not being near swimming distance to land- but with each stroke of the paddle, my fears and worries slid away, along with civilization.
 There’s something about being immersed in nature that brings peace.

-Due to the tide going out, tackling the side trail to Redfish Bayou proved to be a challenge, but traveling the winding paths through high saw grass in this brackish backwater estuary was worth it.
-I’ve boated through salt marshes before, but have always wondered what it would be like to paddle them.
-The signs were a definite help- otherwise I would still be out there…lost in the marsh and mud.
-The return trip from the bayou was like getting pushed by the Silver River’s current- strong.
-I only needed to steer.
+Due to the tide going out, tackling the side trail to Redfish Bayou proved to be a challenge, but traveling the winding maze of paths through high saw-grass in this brackish backwater estuary made this side-paddle worth the effort.
+I’ve boated through salt marshes before, but have always wondered what it would be like to paddle eye-level with them.

 The end of the trail at Linda Pedersen Park came all too soon, but it was good to finally get up and stretch.
 This paddle trail was nothing like the covered canopy of the Weeki Wachee River trip from the day before.
 Two places so close to one another, yet with completely different ecosystems.